 Today we continue our study about co-workers in evangelism.
 We are blessed to be a blessing to others.
-And Christians we know that we can best bless others when we share the Gospel through our daily lives.
+And as Christians we know that we can best bless others when we share the Gospel through our daily lives.

-We praise you for creating us in your image and love us as your children.
+We praise you for creating us in your image and loving us as your children.
 Be especially present with us in this time and place.
 In the power of your Holy Spirit, bless our praise and send your Holy Spirit ahead of us as we extend your light in the Georgetown South Community.
 In the precious name of Jesus Christ, Amen.